 Repeat --in to feed it several playlists, then add --merge, --dedup or --sort as needed.

-Path handling is covered too, with --path-mode accepting keep, absolute, relative, filename or replace (paired with --find and --replace).
+Path handling is covered too. --path-mode accepts keep, absolute, relative, filename or replace, the last of those paired with --find and --replace.

-Output prints normally when run from cmd or PowerShell, and a safety guard appends _converted to the filename rather than ever overwriting your source playlist.
+Output prints normally from cmd or PowerShell, and a safety guard appends _converted to the filename rather than ever overwriting your source playlist.

 Two ways to run it: browser or Windows app